genomicsclass/leanpub/manuscript/modeling.md

 #### Modeling the Variance

 In a later module we will learn about empirical Bayes approaches to improve estimates of variance.
-In these cases it is mathematically convenient (see Bayesian book) to model the distribution of the variance {$$}\sigma^2{/$$}.
-The hierarchical model (described here [Smyth 2004]) to the mean and variance implies (see paper for details) that the sample standard deviation of genes follows scaled F-statistics:
+In these cases it is mathematically convenient to model the distribution of the variance {$$}\sigma^2{/$$}.
+A standard hierarchical model for the variance implies that the sample standard deviation of genes follows scaled F-statistics:

 {$$}
 s^2 \sim s_0^2 F_{d,d_0}